-- (b) the value of the individual's assets is less than the amount of his or her liabilities, taking into account his or her contingent and prospective liabilities. - (5) Where any of the periods mentioned in subsection (6) in respect of an individual coincides with any period mentioned in subsection (1)(a), (b) or (c) in respect of the individual, the time at which a transaction at an undervalue is entered into or an unfair preference is given by that individual is a relevant time if that transaction is entered into or that preference is given during the period, immediately preceding that period mentioned in subsection (1)(a), (b) or (c) (as the case may be) that is equal to the aggregate of all such periods mentioned in subsection (6) coinciding with the period mentioned in subsection (1)(a), (b) or (c), as the case may be. - (6) The periods mentioned in subsection (5) are as follows: - (a) the period during which an order under section 278 staying any bankruptcy application is in force; - (b) the period during which an interim order on an application under section 276 is in force in relation to the individual. - (7) In this section, "relevant bankruptcy application" means the bankruptcy application made against an individual that resulted in the debt repayment scheme mentioned in section 312(d) in respect of that individual.
+- (a) the individual is unable to pay his or her debts as they fall due; or - (b) the value of the individual's assets is less than the amount of his or her liabilities, taking into account his or her contingent and prospective liabilities.

+(5) Where any of the periods mentioned in subsection (6) in respect of an individual coincides with any period mentioned in subsection (1)(a), (b) or (c) in respect of the individual, the time at which a transaction at an undervalue is entered into or an unfair preference is given by that individual is a relevant time if that transaction is entered into or that preference is given during the period, preceding immediately that period mentioned in subsection (1)(a), (b) or (c) (as the case may be) that is equal to the aggregate of all such periods mentioned in subsection (6) coinciding with the period mentioned in subsection (1)(a), (b) or (c), as the case may be.

+- (6) The periods mentioned in subsection (5) are as follows: - (a) the period during which an order under section 278 staying any bankruptcy application is in force; - (b) the period during which an interim order on an application under section 276 is in force in relation to the individual.

+(7) In this section, "relevant bankruptcy application" means the bankruptcy application made against an individual that resulted in the debt repayment scheme mentioned in section 312(d) in respect of that individual.